 Intensive Care and Beyond

 Safar’s contributions extended well beyond CPR.
 He founded the world’s first multidisciplinary intensive care unit in Baltimore in 1958, establishing the model of continuous, specialist post-resuscitation care that underpins modern ICUs.
+In 1979 he founded what became the Safar Center for Resuscitation Research at the University of Pittsburgh, which continues to lead global resuscitation science today.
 He was also a pioneer in the study of suspended animation — research into cooling the body after cardiac arrest to protect the brain — which directly informed the therapeutic hypothermia protocols that became standard post-resuscitation care in the 2000s.
+His work exists in a broader continuum of resuscitation history that you can explore on our History of Resuscitation page.

 A Personal Mission